ibtisam-iq/infra-bootstrap/docs/kubernetes/self-managed-kubeadm.md

 - Install a **CNI plugin**
 - Validate the cluster

-Everything happens in a SINGLE workflow and a SINGLE page.

 --8<-- "includes/common-header.md"
 --8<-- "includes/system-requirements.md"

 ---

-# Step 1 — Create the First Control Plane
+# 1. Create the First Control Plane

 Run the following on the machine you want to become the **primary control plane**: